-Imagine a school where every student has the resources to thrive.
-That's the vision of the Foundation for Lincoln Public Schools.
+Every LPS student supported, every educator empowered, and every school strengthened-that's the vision of the Foundation for Lincoln Public Schools.
 We work to bridge the gap where tax dollars fall short, fueling groundbreaking learning and inspiring student dreams.
 We fund innovative curriculum, energize classrooms with essential resources, and spark a community-wide movement for education.
 Together with parents and school groups, we empower them to raise crucial funds for their schools.
-We share the ambitious goals of LPS leadership, working hand-in-hand to bring district-wide advancements to life.
+We share the ambitious goals of LPS, working hand-in-hand to bring district-wide advancements to life.
 But we don't stop there.
 We ignite the power of community innovation, inspiring generous investment from our valued donors and partners.
 Every child deserves the chance to reach their full potential.

-EMPOWERING LINCOLN'S STUDENTS: HOW WE MAKE A DIFFERENCE
+HOW WE MAKE A DIFFERENCE

-- Fueling Innovation: We partner with businesses and community champions to secure funding for gamechanging projects in our schools. - Investing in Educators: Our Fund a Need platform empowers teachers to request and receive funding for creative classroom ideas directly. - Supporting Students in Need: We collaborate with schools and families to provide emergency assistance for students facing challenges with food, clothing, housing, and medical care. - Celebrating Excellence: The Educator Awards and annual Inspire Awards recognize the superheroes in our schools our dedicated educators and inspiring students and staff. - Building Futures: We manage and distribute scholarships, helping students unlock their full potential through higher education.
+- Fueling Innovation: We partner with businesses and community champions to secure funding for gamechanging projects in our schools. - Investing in Educators: Our Fund a Need platform empowers teachers to request and receive funding for creative classroom ideas directly. - Supporting Students in Need: We collaborate with schools and families to provide emergency assistance for students facing challenges with food, clothing, housing, and medical care. - Celebrating Excellence: The Educator Awards and annual Inspire Awards recognize the superheroes in our schools - our dedicated educators and inspiring students and staff. - Building Futures: We manage and distribute scholarships, helping students unlock their full potential through higher education.